Cleaning the Shower Floor

 - Rinse very well.

 If the shower floor really needs a good scrubbing we can add ammonia to your cleaning arsenal.
-Ammonia is highly alkaline, so make sure you wear gloves and eye protection.
-Open the windows too as the smell is very strong.
+Ammonia is highly alkaline, so make sure you wear gloves, eye protection, and a facial mask.
+Open the windows and turn on the bathroom fan too as the smell is very strong.

 If you don't pay attention to any other warning, pay attention to this: Never, ever, mix ammonia and bleach.
 The combination of the two liquids produces a toxic gas.
 Breathing the gas is HARMFUL.

-If you have any cleaning solutions still remaining on the shower floor, make sure they are rinsed off completely before trying another.
+If you have any cleaning solutions still remaining on the shower floor, make sure it is rinsed off completely before trying another.

 Wear rubber gloves and make sure the bathroom is well ventilated.
 Scrub the floor with a sponge or a plastic bristle brush.
 Wear eye protection to avoid getting the chemicals in your eyes.
 Rinse with water and wipe dry with an old towel.

-- Always wipe down the floor and walls of your shower stall with a towel after you shower.
+- Always wipe down the floor and walls of your shower stall with a towel after you shower and/or a squeegee.
 This will keep mold from growing.

 - Spray shower floors, walls and curtains with a white vinegar and water solution or just plain white vinegar and let it dry.